maliksalman/messaging-grapes/README.md

 ## 1. grapes-source

-This sample spring-boot application produces 'grape' messages into RabbitMQ topic(s) using spring-cloud-streams abstraction.
-It demonstrates how to setup serialization for date/time objects to JSON - which is the format it produces the 'grape' messages in.
+This sample spring-boot application produces 'grape' messages into RabbitMQ topic(s) using spring-cloud-stream abstraction.
 Also demonstrates producing multiple types of message on a single topic.
 Use the `grapes-sink` app to consume the 'grape' messages.

 ### 1.1 Building